 We create an Nginx service with three replicas

 Now that we have everything ready, we will create our Nginx service with three replicas:

 We have now reached the end of the article, the advantage of using Swarm is that we can have a scalable infrastructure, we can create more replicas within a single node or add nodes at any time.
-In our example there could be several containers with the Nginx service that we could balance following this article.
+In our example there could be several containers with the Nginx service that we could balance with HAProxy for example.